neo3587/dupmn/README.md

 COIN_CLI="CARDbuyers-cli"        # Name of the cli
-COIN_FOLDER="/root/.CARDbuyers"  # Folder where the conf file and blockchain is stored COIN_CONFIG="CARDbuyers.conf"    # Name of the conf file
+COIN_FOLDER="/root/.CARDbuyers"  # Folder where the conf file and blockchain is stored COIN_CONFIG="CARDbuyers.conf"    # Name of the conf file RPC_PORT=48451                   # NOT required parameter, you can optionally add this for coins that doesn't have the rpcport parameter in their .conf file (otherwise dupmn will try to use any free port starting from 1024).
 ```
 As with the <b>Usage example</b>, you just need to type these commands to create a new duplicated masternode:
 ```